Quasi-spherical metrics and the static Minkowski inequality: Introduction

-In the appendix, we include the proof of the upgraded version of the static Minkowski inequality presented in Theorem \ref{Mccormick}.
-A proper weak solution to IMCF always exists on an $(M^{n},g)$ with connected, smooth boundary $\partial M= \Sigma$ and the asymptotics \eqref{af}-- this was shown in Section 3 of \cite{HI}-- and for $(M^{n},g)$ with multiple boundary components jumps may be constructed when $n < 8$.
-The monotonicity argument for the static Minkowski functional $Q(t)$ under proper weak IMCF from \cite{Wei} and \cite{Mc} is in fact local-- in particular, it does not depend on ADM mass-- so it directly translates to weakly A.F. $(M^{n},g,V)$.
+We include the proof of the upgraded version of the static Minkowski inequality in the appendix.
+A proper weak solution to IMCF always exists on an $(M^{n},g)$ with connected, smooth boundary $\partial M= \Sigma$ and the asymptotics \eqref{af}-- this was shown in Section 3 of \cite{HI}-- and jumps in the weak flow are constructed at discrete times for multiple boundary components in low dimensions.
+The monotonicity argument for the static Minkowski functional $Q(t)$ under proper weak IMCF from \cite{Wei} and \cite{Mc} is in fact local-- in particular, it does not depend on ADM mass-- so it directly translates to weakly\footnote{Here, ``weakly asymptotically flat" means $g-\delta = o_1(1)$ and $ V = 1 + o_1(1)$ instead of $o_2(1)$.} asymptotically flat $(M^{n},g,V)$.
 Finally, only the blow-down lemma (Lemma 7.1 in \cite{HI}) which assumes the asymptotics \eqref{af} is required to evaluate the limit of $Q(t)$.